Frachtwerk/essencium-frontend/CONTRIBUTION.md

 Code reviews are an essential part of maintaining code quality and consistency.
 Our project follows a peer review process, where designated reviewers provide feedback on submitted pull requests.
 Once a pull request is approved, one of the project maintainers will merge it.
 Contributors can expect to receive feedback within a reasonable timeframe, and communication regarding the progress of their contributions will be conducted through the pull request comments.

 To ensure smooth collaboration, contributors are not granted direct commit access.
-However, exceptional contributors who consistently provide valuable contributions may be
+However, exceptional contributors who consistently provide valuable contributions may be.